 NEAIS is a newsletter designed for judges who need to keep up to date with European developments in the area of asylum.
 This newsletter contains European legislation and jurisprudence on 4 central themes: (1) qualification for protection; (2) procedural safeguards; (3) responsibility sharing and (4) reception conditions of asylum seekers.
-On all other issues regarding migration or borders law we would like to refer to our (other) Newsletter on European Migration Issues (NEMIS).
+NEAIS is not about other migration issues of free movement.
+Regarding migration or borders law we would like to refer to our Newsletter on European Migration Issues (NEMIS).
+Regarding free movement we would like to refer to our quarterly Newsletter NEFIS.

 This Newsletter is part of the CMR Jean Monnet Centre of Excellence Work Program 2018-2021 website http://cmr.jur.ru.nl/neais/ subscribe email to c.grutters@jur.ru.nl